auroranil/Chat/README.md

 A simple chat application for android with a python flask server as the backend.

 ## Setup
-* Run these commands to clone the repository and get the Chat server up and running
+* Run these commands to clone the repository and get the Chat server up and running.

         # cd to the directory where you want the Chat directory to be,
         # then run these commands